-- Learn and model the TAS/WAHS School-Wide Behavioral Expectations (intense rule and procedure instruction in the first weeks of school) - Find the connections between School-Wide Discipline Plan and your Classroom Management Plan (in order to create consistency!) - Find opportunities to refer to the behavioral guidelines and expectations in your lessons (BE SAFE, BE RESPECTFUL, BE RESPONSIBLE). - Consider misbehavior as an opportunity for learning.
+- Learn and model the School-Wide Behavioral Expectations (intense rule and procedure instruction in the first weeks of school) - Find the connections between School-Wide Discipline Plan and your Classroom Management Plan (It creates consistency!) - Find opportunities to refer to the behavioral guidelines and expectations in your lessons (BE SAFE, BE RESPECTFUL, BE RESPONSIBLE). - Consider misbehavior as an opportunity for learning.
 (Will the consequence teach the student what to do next time? - Think deterrence!) - Look for and acknowledge students that display the behavioral expectations (verbal praise, tickets, stickers, positive note home, high five, etc.)